 A short Skytrain ride away, I arrived at the designated stop and walked 15 minutes or so with a group of runners to the start line.
 The walk felt like eternity.
 3 bathroom stops later (I was just a little paranoid of having to stop during the race) we were off.
 Within minutes I saw my friend Wade on the sidelines taking pictures and gave him a big wave.

 Pargol and I saw our friend Christine as we crossed the Burrard Bridge.
 I wasn’t feeling too terrible but I had let go of any and all time goals.
-I don’t know if it was the heat or just the fear of pushing myself too hard and not knowing what would happen after km 30.
-But I could care less at that point how long it took me.
+I don’t know if it was the heat or just the fear of pushing myself too hard and not knowing what would happen after 30 km (the furthest I had ever run up until that point).
+But I could now care less how long it took me.
 I just wanted to finish, feeling strong and happy.

-Our friends Alyssa and Jan were waiting at km 30, another huge motivator.
+Our friends Alyssa and Jan were waiting at 30 km, another huge motivator.
 Alyssa texted me that morning asking if she could be there waiting with anything for me.
 I am so grateful for her kindness and that of others during and leading up to the race.

-My right leg was pretty badly spasming but I made way slowly to the exit and found my friends Nikki and Luke, who were waiting with the best muffin I have ever eaten (very berry from JJ Bean fresh from the oven)!
+My right leg was spasming pretty badly, but I made my way slowly to the exit and found my friends Nikki and Luke.
+They were waiting with the best muffin I have ever eaten (very berry from JJ Bean fresh from the oven)!
 I called my parents, grabbed my bag, and eventually made my way out of the race finish area, found some friends, and later on enjoyed brunch.

 My watch says I ran closer to 26.5 miles in 4:08, and to this day, that drives me nuts.
 While I know you’re not supposed to go into your first marathon with a time goal, I felt I could have done better and my training seemed to suggest I could – my goal was sub 4 hours (and my dream goal was 3:45 or 3:50).